La Plata Youth Services

 Denver, CO 80239-8004

-The path of a victim is not easy.
-The criminal justice system is a large and often an intimidating process.
-There are many new terms and procedures to learn.
-Victim Services works to reduce the confusion and frustration you might otherwise feel by providing clear and useful information in a timely manner.
+As a victim, there is no easy path to navigate the criminal justice system.
+The criminal justice system is large and often intimidating with many new terms and procedures to learn.
+Victim services works to reduce the confusion and frustration you might otherwise feel by providing clear and useful information in a timely manner.
 It is our promise to honor and respect you and to act as your guide while the offender is under the jurisdiction of the Colorado Department of Corrections.

 Colorado State Judicial Branch